Dry Brined Turkey

 Find the right amount of salt and herbs you need.
 For every five pounds of turkey, you need one tablespoon of kosher salt and 1/2 teaspoon of dried herbs (or 1 tablespoon of fresh diced herbs), plus 1/4 teaspoon of black pepper.
 You can use this calculation to make turkey breast, drumsticks, or wings – or even to dry brine whole roasted chicken and cornish game hens!

-Watch turkey cook time – we’ve found dry brining does result in just a bit faster cooking.
+We’ve found dry brining does result in just a bit faster cooking.
 Dry brining turkey can reduce cook time by 1/4 to 1/3 – so be sure to monitor the temperature of your turkey as you cook, no matter how you are preparing it!

 FAQs